 If you have access to a microfiber cloth and distilled water at home, you have almost everything you need – or, if not, it is usually much cheaper to purchase these separately.

-However, buying a cleaning kit can be easier if you want to get everything all in one go.
-Just make sure that any cleaning solution doesn’t include harmful chemicals like alcohol and ammonia.
+However, buying a cleaning kit can be easier if you want everything in one go.
+Just ensure that any cleaning solution doesn’t include harmful chemicals like alcohol and ammonia.

 This is a popular TV screen cleaning kit on Amazon: